OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

     $ bin/supervisord

-The default configuration is to start OpenERP with 4 workers and 2 Connector workers.
+The default configuration starts OpenERP with 4 workers and 2 Connector workers.
 This can be changed in the buildout.cfg file in the ``supervisor`` section.

 The services can be managed on::